vdesabou/kafka-docker-playground-docs/docs/playground topic produce.md

 ⚰️ Generate tombstone (record with null value).

---key must be set when this flag is used.
+Setting --key is recommended when this flag is used.
+If not set, the key will also be null, hence generating a null record (both key and value being null)

 Note: CP 7.2+ is required.